csound/manual/docs/opcodes/sockrecv.md

 category:Network
 -->
 # sockrecv
-Receives data from other processes using the low-level UDP or TCP protocols
+Receives data from other processes using the low-level UDP or TCP protocols.

 Uses the UDP (_sockrecv_ and _sockrecvs_) or TCP (_strecv_) protocol onto a network.
 The data is not subject to any encoding or special routing.
 The _sockrecvs_ opcode receives a stereo signal interleaved.